Qutub Khan Qutbuddin: Accession

 Qutbuddin became Da'i al-Mutlaq in 1054 AH (1646 AD).
 He held the office for 1 year and 8 months before he was slain on the order of Aurangzeb, the Mughal governor of Gujarat, on the grounds of heresy.

-Martyrdom
+Death

-In the month of Jumada al-Ula 1056 AH (1646 AD), false allegations of rafida (one who rejects the sunnat of Prophet Muhammad, introduces innovations viz. bidat, and practices exaggeration viz. ghulat), were made to Abdul Qawi (called Abdul Ghawi too), an office bearer of the governorate.
+In the month of Jumada al-Ula 1056 AH (1646 AD), false allegations of rafida (one who rejects the sunnat of Muhammad, introduces innovations viz. bidat, and practices exaggeration viz. ghulat), were made to Abdul Qawi (called Abdul Ghawi too), an office bearer of the governorate.
 On 28 Jumada al-Ula, Shah Beg arrested Qutbuddin and Feer Khan Shujauddin.